Farmankhan88/onlineTest/string.md

           }
         }
         console.log(empty);
+        ```;
-        ```//for example //4.
+        //4.
 Convert an string into 2 halfs and change the position of the other half
+        //for example
       ```
          My name is wecode academy
          wecode academy My name is